owncloud/moodle-repository_ocis/README.md

 ### 2. Link files between Moodle & oCIS using the [Moodle file-picker](https://docs.moodle.org/402/en/File_picker)

-There are three different modes for the Moodle user to link files from oCIS to Moodle.
-Only files stored in the personal space will be accessible by Moodle.
+There are three different modes for the Moodle user to link files from oCIS to Moodle:

 1. **Internal** (Make a copy of the file)

    In this case the file is copied from oCIS and stored within the Moodle file system.
-3. **Reference**: (Link to the file) :construction: *This feature is not implemented yet* :woman_technologist:
+2. **Reference**: (Link to the file) :construction: *This feature is not implemented yet* :woman_technologist:

    In this case a public link of the file is created in oCIS and Moodle stores this link
-5. **Controlled Link**: (Create an access controlled link to the file) :construction: *This feature is not implemented yet* :man_technologist:
+3. **Controlled Link**: (Create an access controlled link to the file) :construction: *This feature is not implemented yet* :man_technologist:

    For this to work a special oCIS account needs to be connected to Moodle that will be used as a System account.
 If the user selects the "Controlled Link" option, the file will be shared to the System account and Moodle will access it through the System account.